SystemsApproach/security/systems.rst

 A second common usage of SSH is to login into a remote router, server, or VM for the purpose of managing it; for example, changing its configuration, reading its log files, or installing the latest software.
-Clearly, an administrator wants to be sure that he can log into a remote machine securely and that unauthorized parties can neither log in nor intercept the commands sent to the machine or the output sent back to the administrator.
-This use case is common enough that SSH is often incorporated into more sophisticated management software that automates some aspect of remote management.
+Clearly, administrators want to be sure that they can log into a remote machine securely and that unauthorized parties can neither log in nor intercept the commands sent to the machine or the output sent back to the administrator.
+This use case is common enough that SSH is often incorporated into more sophisticated management software that automates some aspect of remote operations.
 This is increasingly the case for tools that support Cloud DevOps, with GitHub, Docker, Ansible, and Jenkins being popular examples that use SSH's remote execution feature.

 The latest version of SSH, Version 2, consists of three protocols:\ [#]_